J-c0d3r/Unity_CSJA_InfinityRunner/README.md

 # Unity_CSJA_InfinityRunner

 This project is about a little Infinity Runner game that can be played on PC or Mobile.
-I started make it in the course module, however after I finished it I decided implement more features and you can check below.
+I started making it in the course module, however after I finished it I decided to implement more features and you can check below.
 If you want to play it check the link also below.

 Link: https://gamedevcode.itch.io/jetfire